Domestic Electrician & PAT Course Package (Step 1)

-For more information please see the dedicated pages above or check out our Bronze page which has more detail on what the course allows you to do.
+For more information please see the dedicated pages above or check out our Domestic Electrician Course page which has more detail on what the course allows you to do.

 "Excellent course, very good useful content.
 Excellent tutor, well delivered and broken down information for easy understanding.
 Coped very well considering everyone is at different levels/speeds."